 Plaintiffs in redistricting cases generally know this phenomenon to be true, which is why they sometimes disavow their own statistical analyses.
-For example, in litigation over Alabama's 2021 congressional districts, the plaintiffs-represented by many of the same counsel representing Plaintiffs in this caseused Dr. Kosuke Imai to perform a "race-blind simulation analysis" that would purportedly reveal the challenged map to be race predominant.
-See App.30a; Supp.
+For example, in the ongoing litigation over Alabama's congressional districts, the plaintiffs-represented by many of the same counsel representing Plaintiffs in this case used Dr. Kosuke Imai to perform a "race-blind simulation analysis" that would purportedly reveal the challenged map to be race predominant.
+See App.30a; Allen v.
+Milligan, No. 21-1086 (filed Jan.
+28, 2022), Supp.
 Jt.
-App. at 52, Milligan, 143 S. Ct.
-1487 (No. 21-1086).
-They argued that his analysis "alone show[ed] that [Alabama's] HB1 used race as a predominant factor to crowd Black voters into District 7" because of the statistical differences between his simulations and the enacted plan.
+App.
+52. They argued that his race-neutral analysis "alone show[ed] that [Alabama's] HB1 used race as a predominant factor to crowd Black voters into District 7" because of the statistical differences between his simulations and the enacted plan.
 Mot. for Prelim.
 Inj., Milligan v.
 Merrill, Case No. 2:21-cv-1530-AMM (N.D.
-Ala.

-filed Dec.
-15, 2021) (ECF No. 69); Supp.
+Ala. filed Dec.
+15, 2021) (ECF No. 69); Milligan, No. 21-1086, Supp.
 Jt.
-App. at 62, Milligan, 143 S. Ct.
-1487 (No. 21-1086).
-The problem with this analysis was obvious: Alabama's enacted plan-like South Carolina's plan-followed existing district lines; Dr. Imai's simulations did not.
+App.
+62. The problem with this analysis was obvious from the start: Alabama's enacted plan, as in many States, followed existing district lines; Dr. Imai's simulations did not.
 He drew on a blank slate.
-His analysis thus could not reveal that race predominated in the map he claimed to be evaluating.
-But when Alabama noted that Dr. Imai's analysis could show that race predominated in blankslate plans offered by plaintiffs in that litigation, plaintiffs tossed their expert to the curb.
+His analysis thus could not reveal that race predominated.
+But when Alabama noted that Dr. Imai's analysis could be a race-neutral benchmark to show that race predominated in other plans offered by plaintiffs in that litigation-allowing an apples-to-apples comparison because all plaintiffs' plans were drawn on a blank slate-plaintiffs tossed their expert to the curb.
 In their words, "[s]imulations that do not match what states actually do in redistricting are neither useful nor relevant."
 Appellees' Br. at 50, Milligan, No. 21-1086 (filed July 11, 2022).
+In other words, simulations are good so long as they are faulting the State, but they can't vindicate it.
+Yet plaintiffs keep offering courts cherrypicked correlations, and too often, courts mistake these for causation.